-Allyship is a strategic mechanism used by individuals to become supporters, accomplices, and collaborators who fight injustice and promote equity in the workplace through authentic personal relationships and public acts of sponsorship and advocacy.
+Allyship is a strategic mechanism used by individuals to become supporters, accomplices, and collaborators who promote equity in the workplace through authentic personal relationships and public acts of sponsorship and advocacy.
 Stryker encourages our allies to speak up and get involved.
 One way allies help advance equity at Stryker is by joining our employee resource groups (ERGs).

 Although this blog focuses on male allies, many of the techniques and best practices could extend to being allies for other underrepresented groups.

-Historically, workplaces have been dominated by men, inadvertently causing systemic discrimination and exclusion of women and other marginalized individuals.
 Through company-level DE&I initiatives, our ERGs, and self-education, Stryker continues working to make our culture more equitable for all.

 While progress has been made, there is still a long way to go in achieving true gender equality.
 Male allyship plays a crucial role in driving change to create a more equitable culture.